-USE SPACE REQUIREMENT (1) (a) Residential One- and two-family dwelling Two spaces per dwelling unit (b) Multiple family dwelling Studio .75 space/unit 1 Bedroom 1.00 space/unit 2 Bedroom 1.50 space/unit 3 Bedroom 2.00 space/unit or more (c) Rooming or boarding house Spaces equal to 80% of the number of guest accommodations plus one additional space for the manager or owner (2) Commercial Residential (a) Hotel One space per two guest rooms plus one space per two employees (b) Motel One space per guest room or suite plus one additional space for the owner or manager (3) Institutional (a) Convalescent hospital, nursing home, One space per four beds for patients or rium rest home, home for the aged residents (4) (a) Place of Public Assembly Church One space per four seats or eight feet of bench length in the main auditorium, or one space for each 35 sq. ft. of floor area of main auditorium not containing fixed seats (b) Library, reading room One space per 400 sq. ft. of floor area plus one space per two employees (c) Pre-school nursery, kindergarten Two spaces per teacher (d) Elementary, junior high One space per classroom plus one or high school space per administrative employee (e) rooms Other public assembly or meeting One space per four seats in the auditorium or assembly room, whichever is greater One space per six seats or eight feet of bench length, or one space for each 35 s/f of floor area for assembly room not containing fixed seats
+USE SPACE REQUIREMENT (1) (a) Residential One- and two-family dwelling Two spaces per dwelling unit (b) Multiple family dwelling Studio.75 space/unit1 Bedroom1.00 space/unit2 Bedroom1.50 space/unit3 Bedroom2.00 space/unitor more (c) Rooming or boarding house Spaces equal to 80% of the number of guest accommodations plus one additional space for the manager or owner (2) Commercial Residential (a) Hotel One space per two guest rooms plus one space per two employees (b) Motel One space per guest room or suite plus one additional space for the owner or manager (3) Institutional (a) Convalescent hospital, nursing home, One space per four beds for patients or (4) rium rest home, home for the aged Place of Public Assembly residents (a) Church One space per four seats or eight feet of bench length in the main auditorium, or one space for each 35 sq. ft. of floor area of main auditorium not containing fixed seats (b) Library, reading room One space per 400 sq. ft. of floor area plus one space per two employees (c) Pre-school nursery, kindergarten Two spaces per teacher (d) Elementary, junior high One space per classroom plus one or high school space per administrative employee (e) rooms Other public assembly or meeting One space per four seats in the auditorium or assembly room, whichever is greater One space per six seats or eight feet of bench length, or one space for each 35 s/f of floor area for assembly room not containing fixed seats

-USE SPACE REQUIREMENT (5) (a) Commercial Amusement Stadium, arena, theater One space per four seats or eight ft of bench length (b) Bowling alley Five spaces per alley plus one space per two employees (c) Dance hall, skating One space per 100 s/ft. of floor area, plus one space per two employees (6) Commercial (a) Retail store except as provided in ction b of this subsection One space per 300 s/ft. of floor area designated for retail sales (b) Service or repair shop, retail store exclusively handling bulky merchandise such as automobiles and furniture.
-One space per 400 s/ft. of floor area (c) Bank, office (except medical and dental) One space per 400 s/ft. of floor area (d) Medical and dental clinic One space per 300 s/ft. of floor area plus one space per two employees (e) Eating or drinking establishment One space per 100 s/ft. of patron serving area (f) Mortuary One space per six seats or eight ft. of bench length (7) Industrial(a) Storage warehouse, manufacturing establishment, rail or trucking freight terminal One space per employee (b) Wholesale establishment One space per employee plus one space per 700 square feet of patron serving area (8) Unspecified Uses Any use not specifically listed in this section shall have the parking requirement determined by the Planning Commission, based on the parking space requirements for comparable uses listed in this section.
+USE SPACE REQUIREMENT (5) (a) Commercial Amusement Stadium, arena, theater One space per four seats or eight ft of bench length (b) Bowling alley Five spaces per alley plus one space per two employees (c) Dance hall, skating One space per 100 s/ft. of floor area, plus one space per two employees (6) Commercial (a) Retail store except as provided in ction b of this subsection One space per 300 s/ft. of floor area designated for retail sales Service or repair shop, retail store sively handling bulky merchandise such comobiles and furniture.
+One space per 400 s/ft. of floor area (c) Bank, office (except medical and dental) One space per 400 s/ft. of floor area (d) Medical and dental clinic One space per 300 s/ft. of floor area plus one space per two employees (e) Eating or drinking establishment One space per 100 s/ft. of patron serving area (f) Mortuary One space per six seats or eight ft. of bench length Industrial prage warehouse, manufacturing ishment, rail or trucking freight terminal One space per employee (b) Wholesale establishment One space per employee plus one space per 700 square feet of patron serving area (8) Unspecified Uses Any use not specifically listed in this section shall have the parking requirement determined by the Planning Commission, based on the parking space requirements for comparable uses listed in this section.